alexmortali/jj-fitness/README.md

 The site features a minimalist design with a constantly collapsed navbar fixed to the top.
 It has sections covering about me, clients, training, social media links, a downloadable pdf and a pop up modal for users to contact Josh.

-# FEAURES LEFT TO IMPLEMENT
+# FEATURES LEFT TO IMPLEMENT
 In the future the website will have a check in system where clients can book a session directly through the website.
 As of right now they have to contact Josh through the 'Contact' form.